Javingka/notas/notes_HFDA.md

 p37
 ###CHAPTER 2.
 Experiment.
 Test your theories
 Instead of having to rely exclusively on your 'observational data', a well-executed experiment can often help you make 'casual connections'.
 Strong empirical data will make your analytical judgments all the more powerful.

 p42
 Always use the method of comparison.
-    One of the most fundamental principes of analysis and statistics is the 'method of comparison', wich state that data is interesting only in comparision of other data.
+One of the most fundamental principles of analysis and statistics is the 'method of comparison', wich state that data is interesting only in comparison of other data.
 **Observational study** A study where the people being described decide on their own which groups they belong.

 p43
-  Comparisions are the key for observational data
+Comparisons are the key for observational data.
 The more comparative the analysis is, the better.
 And this is true especially in observational studies.

-  In observational data, you just watch people and let them decide wich groups they belong to, and taking an inventory of observational data is often the first step to getting better data through experiments.
+In observational data, you just watch people and let them decide which groups they belong to, and taking an inventory of observational data is often the first step to getting better data through experiments.

 p47
 ####Confounders